 Adding content to Squarespace is a simple process.
 Setting up your whole site to do what you want it to do and look exactly the way you like might take a little longer.

-Transferring your domain name over to your new Squarespace account is also pretty straightforward, although you may need to wait up to 60 days if you’ve recently completed another transfer or changed any contact information.
-Just unlock the domain on Wix, take note of the authorization code, and start the transfer over on Squarespace.
-Customer support is always there if you run into any problems.
+Transferring your domain name to your new Squarespace account is a straightforward process.
+If you’ve recently completed another transfer or updated contact information, you might need to wait for up to 60 days.
+Begin by unlocking the domain on Wix, make a note of the authorization code, and then initiate the transfer on Squarespace.
+Remember, our customer support team is available to assist you in case you encounter any issues along the way.

 Here’s my completed site design.